- Roads & Public Works

 The property owners of an area in which traffic calming has been implemented may request the removal of the traffic calming features subject to the following conditions:

-- The traffic calming feature has been in place for a minimum of three (3) years;
+- The traffic calming feature has been in place for a minimum of 3 years

-- A request for the removal of the feature has been signed by at least 50 percent of the property owners of the distinct addresses on the street where the feature is installed;
+- A request for the removal of the feature has been signed by at least 50% of the property owners of the distinct addresses on the street where the feature is installed

-- A seventy-five percent (75%) majority vote from the generally affected property owners of the generally affected property owners within the same neighborhood boundaries used for the petition initiating the original traffic calming process is required for removal with a minimum of sixty percent (60%) of the votes returned (i.e., the same voting requirements as above for installation); and
+- A 75% majority vote from the generally affected property owners of the generally affected property owners within the same neighborhood boundaries used for the petition initiating the original traffic calming process is required for removal with a minimum of 60% of the votes returned (i.e., the same voting requirements as above for installation)

 If the Township determines that specific traffic calming features are no longer fulfilling their intended purpose or that a traffic calming feature installed under these guidelines has become a hazard, the Township may, at its discretion, arrange immediate removal or modification to a traffic calming feature.

-This document shall be used in conjunction with Pennsylvania’s Traffic Calming Handbook, Publication No. 383, dated July 2012 as prepared by the Pennsylvania Department of Transportation (PENNDOT).
-Specifically, this document supersedes Chapter 4 of PENNDOT’s handbook.
+The Traffic Calming Policy shall be used in conjunction with Pennsylvania’s Traffic Calming Handbook (PDF), Publication Number 383, dated July 2012 as prepared by the Pennsylvania Department of Transportation (PENNDOT).
+Specifically, this policy supersedes Chapter 4 of PENNDOT’s handbook.

 For local roads not subject to State, Federal, or Liquid Fuels funding, PENNDOT approval/involvement is not necessary but may be requested by the local municipality.
 If deemed necessary, the Township Engineer will make a recommendation to the Board of Supervisors requesting PENNDOT’s involvement.